haritpremrajput/INeuron-Internship--Finance-Stocks-Data-Analysis/README.md

 ## 📩 Feedback

-If you have any feedback, please reach out to me at [Linkedin](https://www.linkedin.com/in/harit-prem-rajpu/)
+If you have any feedback, please reach out to me at [Linkedin](https://www.linkedin.com/in/harit-prem-rajpu/) or mail me [Gmail](mail:nitinharit@gmail.com)